statusfailed/numeric-optics-python/README.md

 - [MNIST dataset](http://yann.lecun.com/exdb/mnist/)
   - A convolutional model `python -m experiments.convolutional`

+## Data

+To download the `iris` dataset, run

+    ./get-iris-dataset.sh

+To download the `mnist` dataset, run

+    ./get-mnist-dataset.sh

 ## Equivalent Keras Experiments

 For each experiment, we provide an equivalent written in [keras][keras].